whiteov3rflow/rgp_4fun/README.md

     A classic mini-RPG (role-playing game) with hp health points, character moves like attack/block/heal, and NPCs (non-player characters) that attacks based on a random number generator.

 ## The Game Theory

+Here i will break down how the game consist, how the history will be This is story of a young prince from Mali, who's fighting for is life with assaulters that came from another continent

+### Main Characters
+- The prince can attack, defend, earn points after beating an assaulter.
+He can also heal, quit the game if he want When the game start the Prince had 100 of pv(pv is how the player health will be represented in the game).

+The player has three type of attack:
+- Basic
+- Powerfull
+- Special attack
+The player can receive three types attack:
+- Basic
+- Powerfull
+- Fatal attack
+## TO-DO
+- Make a better game logic
+- Re-define the code
+- Make a command parsers function for the game